 Swimming with dolphins is at the dolphins’ invitation

-We will cruise with a dolphin pod and determine if swimming will be allowed based on the group composition and behaviour.
-Our goal is to provide you with the experience of a lifetime – up close and personal with wild dolphins.
+We will cruise with a dolphin pod and determine if swimming will be allowed based on the group composition and behavior.

 - You are required to be a strong swimmer, (be able to swim at least 100m).
 Be aware the water is salty and deep and cool